KevJohBer/tic_tac_toe/README.md

 ## Data model

+Because of the simplicity of the game, I chose to use global variables as a model.
+The entire board is stored in a global variable aswell as the player roles.

+I also store 2 boolean values in a global variables.
+They are if the game is over and if there is a winner.

+The gamemode is also stored in a global varible.

 ## Testing

 I have manually tested the game by playing it and making sure that the game has no bugs if it is played as intended.